 The Investment Manager of the Fund is Mercer Global Investments Europe Limited, which was incorporated in Ireland as a private limited company on 8 March 2006 under registration number 416688 and is authorised under the Markets in Financial Instruments Directive 2007 to provide investment management and related services.
 The authorised share capital of the Investment Manager is €100,000,000 divided into 100,000,000 ordinary shares of €1.00 each.
-The issued share capital of the Investment Manager is Global Investments Europe Limited is a wholly owned subsidiary of Marsh McLennan and a member of Mercer's investment management services to institutional clients, including collective investment at 30 September 2021.
+The issued share capital of the Investment Manager is €1.00 which is held by Mercer Ireland Holdings Limited and is fully paid.
+Mercer Global Investments Europe Limited is a wholly owned subsidiary of Marsh McLennan and a member of Mercer's investments business.
+The Investment Manager is engaged in the business of providing discretionary investment management services to institutional clients, including collective investment schemes.
+The Investment Manager had approximately US\$173 billion in assets under management at 30 September 2021.